AlnThea/LaravelEditorVite/README.md

 ### 📜 Lisensi
-The project uses an MIT license or as selected.
+The project uses an MIT license and its free to use.